t-mullen/simple-signal/README.md

 #### `request.initiator.id`

-`id` of the peer initiating discovery.
+`id` of the socket used by the client initiating discovery.

 #### `request.metadata`

-Any additional metadata passed by the discovering peer.
+Any additional metadata passed by the discovering client.

 #### `request.discover([discoveryData])`